-Rebrandly | Custom URL Shortener, Branded Link Management, API
+TERMS OF USE

 Upon cancellation for any reason: (i) all rights granted to you under these Terms of Use will cease; (ii) you must cease all activities authorized by these Terms of Use; and (iii) you must immediately delete, remove, and cease access to your user account.

 To use our Services, you must provide one or more payment methods.
 You authorize us to charge any payment method associated with your account.
 We may charge a different payment method in circumstances where your primary payment method is declined or no longer available to us.
 You remain responsible for any uncollected amounts.
-If a payment is not successfully settled, due to expiration, insufficient funds, or otherwise within five (5) business days of the initial charge, and you do not cancel your account, we may suspend or downgrade access to all or part of the Services.
+If a payment is not successfully settled, due to expiration, insufficient funds, or otherwise within five (5) days of the initial charge, and you do not cancel your account, we may suspend or downgrade access to all or part of the Services.
 We will have no obligation to provide any or all of the Services while the invoice concerned remains unpaid.
 For some payment methods, the issuer may charge you certain fees, such as foreign transaction fees or other fees relating to the processing of your payment method.
 Local tax charges may vary depending on the payment method you use.
 We recommend checking with your payment method provider for details.
+Payment by check is not accepted.

-You can update your payment methods by contacting Rebrandly Customer Support.
+You can update your payment methods in your Dashboard.
 We may also update your payment methods using the information provided to us by authorized payment service providers.
 Following any update, you authorize us to continue to charge your payment methods.

-"Usage Volume" means the number of clicks, links, domain names, reports, and teammates set out in your User Subscription.
+"Usage Volume" means the volumes set out in your User Subscription (including but not limited to number of clicks, links, domain names, reports, API calls and teammates).
 If you exceed your Usage Volume, we reserve the right to charge you additional fees.

 Rebrandly may change the price of its Services at any time by updating the applicable pricing information or other terms posted on the Site.
 Any price changes will become effective beginning with the first full billing cycle after Rebrandly posts any such changes.
 If you do not agree to any such changes, you must cancel your User Subscription before the change takes effect, otherwise, it will be deemed that you have accepted and agreed to the changes.

-You may change your User Subscription at any time by completing and submitting the Rebrandly upgrade request form.
-Upon any such upgrade, you agree to pay the increased Subscription Fees in accordance with these Terms of Use.
+Upon any upgrade or purchase, you agree to pay the increased Subscription Fees in accordance with these Terms of Use.

 Some Services (such as professional services) may incur additional fees outside your User Subscription.
 You will pay any such additional fees in the manner mutually agreed upon before commencement of the Services.

 You shall be responsible for all sales, use and excise taxes, and any other similar taxes, duties and charges of any kind imposed by any federal, state or local governmental entity on any amounts payable hereunder; and to the extent Rebrandly is required to pay any such sales, use, excise, or other taxes or other duties or charges, you shall reimburse Rebrandly in connection with its payment of fees and expenses as set forth in this Section.
 Notwithstanding the previous sentence, in no event shall Rebrandly pay or be responsible for any taxes imposed on, or regarding, your income, revenues, gross receipts, personnel, or real or personal property or other assets.
+To the extent you are required by law to deduct and withhold any taxes on amounts payable under this Agreement, you shall: (a) pay Rebrandly such additional amounts so as to ensure that Rebrandly receives the same total amount that we would have received if no such withholding tax had been required; (b) promptly deduct and remit such tax due to the appropriate tax authority; and (c) provide Rebrandly with all such reasonable assistance and documents necessary for Rebrandly to receive a tax credit for a corresponding amount.

 Rebrandly will perform the Services and make all documents, demonstration materials, webinars, system user guides, or other documentation and manuals (collectively, the "Documentation") available to you using all reasonable skills and care.
-The Services are provided on an "as is" and "as available" basis.
+The Services are provided on an “as is” and “as available” basis.
 Rebrandly will use reasonable commercial endeavors to make the Services provided through the Site available 24 hours a day, seven days a week, subject to any planned maintenance or unscheduled emergency maintenance, where Rebrandly will try to provide you as much notice as possible.
 Rebrandly will provide the Services in accordance with the service descriptions in the Documentation ("Services Description").
 If the Services do not materially conform to the Services Description, Rebrandly will use reasonable commercial endeavors to correct such non-conformance or to provide a substitution.
 Any such correction or substitution constitutes your sole and exclusive remedy.
 Notwithstanding the foregoing, Rebrandly does not warrant that your use of the Services will be uninterrupted or error-free, or that the Services, Documentation, and/or the information obtained by you through the Services will meet your requirements.
 Rebrandly is not responsible for any delays, delivery failures, or any other loss or damage resulting from the transfer of any data you provide through the Services ("Your Data"), over communications networks and facilities, including the internet.
 You acknowledge and agree that the Services and Documentation may be subject to limitations, delays, and other problems inherent in the use of such communications facilities.
+During the Terms of Use, Rebrandly shall maintain, with a reputable insurance provider, insurance coverage that is commercially reasonable in the context of the Terms of Use.
+Upon written request, Rebrandly shall provide you with evidence of such insurance.

 By accessing or using the Site and/or Services, you agree to:

-You further agree not to use the Site and Services in any way that:
+You further agree that you and your Authorized Users shall not use the Site and Services in any way that:

 This list of prohibited activities provides examples and is not complete or exclusive.
 You acknowledge that you are solely responsible for ensuring that your use and your Authorized User’s use of the Site and the Services do not violate this Section 5.
 We reserve the right to terminate access to your account and your ability to use the Site, Services, or Documentation with or without cause and with or without notice, for any reason or no reason, or for any action that we determine is inappropriate or disruptive to this Site or to any other user of this Site and Services.
 We may report to law enforcement authorities any actions that may be illegal, and any reports we receive of such conduct.
 When legally required or at our discretion, we will cooperate with law enforcement agencies in any investigation of alleged illegal activity on this Site or on the Internet, which may include disclosing any information we obtain.
 In addition, we may disclose information we obtain as necessary or appropriate to operate or improve the Site, to protect us and/or our Site users, or for any other purpose that the law permits.